Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Introduction

-In a practical CV-QKD system, with the variation of other system parameters, $V_A$ should be accordingly adjusted to maximize the system performance.
-Generally, when the system environment is relatively stable, the channel transmittance $T$, the excess noise $\xi$, the detection electrical noise $v_{el}$, the detection efficiency $\eta$ should change slowly and can be considered as relatively fixed during a period of time (e.g., for each raw data block period).
-Thus, practically, the signal-to-noise ratio (SNR) of the system is mainly determined by $V_A$, which directly decides the performance of the data reconciliation in post-processing and significantly affects the SKR of the CV-QKD system.
-Though various schemes to optimize the $V_A$ have been proposed, it is usually assumed that the reconciliation efficiency $\beta$ in data reconciliation and frame error rate (FER) in error correction are constant under a specific transmission distance\cite{r16,r24}.
-However, since the SNR is mainly determined by the $V_A$ under a specific transmission distance, thus in order to maintain $\beta$ as a constant for different $V_A$, many different \textbf{H} with corresponding code rates should be designed for the data reconciliation, which is very difficult to fulfill in practice.
-Furthermore, the FER for a specific \textbf{H} should vary under different $V_A$ \cite{r35} and various \textbf{H} are needed to keep the FER as a constant, which is difficult to fulfill.
-Actually, under typical transmission distances, it is only possible to switch between a few well designed \textbf{H} with different code rate according to the SNR \cite{r8}.
-The fluctuation of $\beta$ and FER with $V_A$ should be taken into consideration to achieve the systematic optimization.
+In a practical CV-QKD system, $V_A$ should be adjusted periodically with the variation in system parameters to optimize the system performance in real time.
+When the system environment is relatively stable in the short term, the system parameters channel transmittance $T$, excess noise $\xi$, detection electrical noise $v_{el}$, and detection efficiency $\eta$ change slowly with time.
+In this condition, one can reasonably use the calculated optimal $V_A$ based on the measured system parameters of a raw data block as the expected real optimal $V_A$ for the next successive raw data block.
+Thus, practically, the signal-to-noise ratio (SNR) of the system is mainly determined by $V_A$, which directly decides the performance of the data reconciliation in postprocessing and significantly affects the SKR of the CV-QKD system.
+Although various schemes to optimize $V_A$ have been proposed, it is usually assumed that the reconciliation efficiency $\beta$ in data reconciliation and frame error rate (FER) in error correction are constant under a specific transmission distance \cite{r16,r24}.
+However, since the SNR is mainly determined by $V_A$ under a specific transmission distance, to maintain $\beta$ as a constant for different $V_A$, several different \textbf{H} with corresponding code rates should be designed for the data reconciliation, which is very difficult to fulfill in practice.
+Furthermore, the FER for a specific \textbf{H} should vary under different $V_A$ \cite{r35}, and various \textbf{H} are needed to keep the FER as a constant, which is difficult to fulfill.
+Actually, under typical transmission distances, it is only possible to switch between a few well-designed \textbf{H} with different code rates according to the SNRs \cite{r8}.
+The fluctuations of $\beta$ and FER with $V_A$ should be taken into consideration to achieve a systematic optimization.